wiktordudek/wf-auth-finder/README.md

 ## 📖 License

-This project is licensed under the GPLv3 license.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).\
+You are free to use, modify, and distribute the code under the terms of this license.

 See the [LICENSE](LICENSE) file for details.

 ## Credits